LandRegistry/land-registry-elements-examples/README.md

 **See [gulp-js](gulp-js) for a demo**

 ### Make a GET request to the pattern library application
-By ticking the components you require on the index page, you will be provided with a URL to which you can make a GET request in your applications build pipeline.
-You can manually download a build (Using the buttons on the homepage) and commit it to your repository if necessary but you are encouraged to automate this wherever possible.
-See [Running the pattern library](#running-the-pattern-library) for more information on running the pattern library yourself.
-Alternatively you can make GET requests to the heroku demo directly but this is perhaps not recommended as it adds a dependency on an external service to your build script.
+By ticking the components you require on the index page, you can press the download button to retrieve a tarball of the assets.
+You have two options from here:

+* Manually download the build (Using the buttons on the homepage) and commit it to your repository.
+This is one of the simplest use cases you are encouraged to automate this wherever possible.
+In a perfect world, build artefacts would not live in repositories...

+* Make this same GET request in your application's build pipeline.
+This would involve running the pattern library somewhere and making a GET request to it directly.
+Alternatively you could make GET requests to the heroku demo directly but this is perhaps not recommended as it adds a dependency on an external service.

 **See [get-request](get-request) for a demo**